-Sněžka is also the highest peak of the Karkonosze Mountains that sit on the border with Poland.
-It is the place where both Polish and Czech outdoor enthusiasts come for hiking getaways.
+Sněžka is also the highest peak of the Karkonosze Mountains, which sit on the border with Poland.
+It is where Polish and Czech outdoor enthusiasts come for hiking getaways.

-On the Polish side, the whole area is protected under the Karkonosze National Park, and trails start from a popular touristic town of Karpacz and take from 2.5 to 3 hours.
+On the Polish side, the whole area is protected under the Karkonosze National Park, and trails start from the popular touristic town of Karpacz and take from 2.5 to 3 hours.

 At the top of Sněžka, there is the iconic round building of the meteorological observatory, a chapel, and a café where you can buy a hot drink and a snack.
 The summit is famous for being very windy, and you can enjoy spectacular panoramic views stretching over both neighboring countries.